spelunky-fyi/overlunky/README.md

   - **Escape**: Return focus to game from an input

 ### Scripts
 Lua scripting is buggy and unfinished and the **API will change**, so don't go around making and releasing huge things.
 They will break.
 There's some [documentation](https://github.com/spelunky-fyi/overlunky/blob/main/docs/script-api.md) and [examples](https://github.com/spelunky-fyi/overlunky/tree/main/examples) to get you started though.
+The examples should be considered [Unlicensed](https://unlicense.org/), so please DO NOT credit the author when copying them.
 Scripts are loaded from `Spelunky 2/Overlunky/Scripts` by default, but you can change this in the ini.
 Optionally you can also load *main.lua* files from `Mods/Packs`.

 **Scripts don't work online either!** While technically they can work, yours truly has no interest in making any online features.
 If you want an online rando, make and test it yourself.
 Or use Parsec.